 Use this page to specify additional configuration settings for uploading and downloading project files to and from local and remote servers.
-For more details about various server access configurations, see Working with Web Servers: Copying Files.
+For more details about various server access configurations, see Web Servers: Copying Files.

 The options specified in this dialog box apply to all defined server configurations regardless of the server type (local, remote) and the data transfer protocol used.
 Protocol-specific options for server configurations of the type FTP/SFTP/FTPS are defined in the Advanced Options Dialog.

 |Exclude items by name||In this text box, specify patterns for the names of files and folders that you do not need to be deployed.

 The exclusion is applied recursively.
 This means that if a matching folder has subfolders, the contents of these subfolders are not deployed either.

 |Operations logging||Use this drop-down list to specify how much detailed logging you need to have.
 The available options are:

 |Stop operation on the first error||Select this check box to have data transfer stopped as soon as an error occurs.|

 |Preserve files timestamps||Select this check box to prevent resetting timestamps of files on upload.|

 |Delete target items when source ones do not exist||If this check box is selected, any file in the destination directory will be removed if the file with this name is not involved in the current upload.|